chris-33/quartersbrief/README.md

 # Word of Warships Quarters Brief

 This project is intended as an information tool for the popular video game [World of Warships](https://worldofwarships.eu/).
-While the game is easy enough to get started on, playing it well requires knowing a vast amount of information about ships' capabilities.
+While the game is easy enough to get started on, playing it well requires knowing a vast amount of information about ships' capabilities, quirks and technical data.
 This project provides that information, restricted to that which is actually pertinent to the current battle, saving you the trouble of having to memorize half of the [World of Warships wiki](https://wiki.wargaming.net/en/World_of_Warships).

 ## Use